 – provisions for time risk allowances

-– dates when in order to provide the works the Contractor will need access to any part of the site, acceptances, Plant and Materials provided by the employer, Information from others
+– dates when in order to provide the works the Contractor will need access to any part of the site, acceptances, Plant and Materials provided by the Client, Information from others

-– any other information that is requested within works information
+– any other information that is requested within Scope

-– statement of how the contractor plans to do the work identifying principal equipment and resources which he plans to use
+– statement of how the Contractor plans to do the work identifying principal equipment and resources which will be used

-Key Dates: An aspect of the suite of NEC contracts is that there is no mechanism for the Employer to nominate single subcontractors or suppliers; otherwise it could to uncertainty as to who would be accountable for any delay or additional cost for underperformance by that subcontractor.
-The Contractor would probably feel it is an Employer liability as they told them to use them, whilst the Employer will blame the Contractor for not managing them properly.
-The contract therefore does not allow for this and the only place to put any such requirement would be within the Works Information, but the Employer would have to consider carefully about how they include this and how much choice they are giving the Contractor in terms of approved subcontractors or suppliers.
+Key Dates: An aspect of the suite of NEC contracts is that there is no mechanism for the Client to nominate single subcontractors or suppliers; otherwise it could lead to uncertainty as to who would be accountable for any delay or additional cost for underperformance by that subcontractor.
+The Contractor would probably feel it is the Client liability as they told them to use them, whilst the Client may blame the Contractor for not managing them properly.
+The contract therefore does not allow for this and the only place to put any such requirement would be within the Scope, but the Client would have to consider carefully about how they include this and how much choice they are giving the Contractor in terms of approved subcontractors or suppliers.

-The main aspect of Key Dates is that if a Contractor fails to meet the condition stated by the agreed date, then any cost resulting from this failure that the Employer incurs will be payable by the Contractor.
+The main aspect of Key Dates is that if a Contractor fails to meet the condition stated by the agreed date, then any cost resulting from this failure that the Client incurs will be payable by the Contractor.
 Unlike delay damages, which are defined in contract data part 1, these costs will not be defined in advance.
-For this reason it is very important that these key dates are managed on the programme and that the Contractor nearer the time is aware of any implications that would result from not meeting the date.
-They should be managed in accordance with the early warning and compensation event processes, in as much as if there could be a delay in meeting a key date then an early warning should be raised, and if an event will be delayed by something not under the Contractor’s control or liability then a compensation event notified.
+For this reason it is very important that these Key Dates are managed on the programme and that the Contractor nearer the time is aware of any implications that would result from not meeting the date.
+They should be managed in accordance with the early warning and compensation event processes, in as much as if there could be a delay in meeting a Key Date then an early warning should be notified, and if an event will be delayed by something not under the Contractor’s control or liability then a compensation event notified.

 Planned Completion is simply when the contractor “plans” to finish and in simple terms is linked to the contractor’s last planned site activity (activities required to meet the Completion).
 This can be moving in or out in time depending on whether the Contractor is ahead or behind in terms of progress.
 In simple terms planned Completion can move due to “anything”, but will not necessarily have a direct effect on the Completion Date.